 Solution 2: Repair the corrupted SD card with First Aid

-Step 2: Select the SD card that happens to be unmountable and, at the top, click "First Aid".
+Step 2: Select the SD card that happens to be unmountable and click First Aid at the toolbar.

 Solution 3: Reformat your SD card

-If you have still not had any luck in getting your Mac to read the SD card, it could be time for you to reformat.
-This is perhaps the most complex solution so far, but it gives unmountable (unreadable) SD cards the chance to rebuild and restructure the disk structures, while avoiding utilizing any bad sectors.
-If your SD card is not showing up on a Mac computer, it is a very sound strategy.
-Now, before we go any further, we need to talk to you about the data stored on your SD card.
-If there is any data stored on your SD card that you are desperate to keep, reformatting is not for you.
-Reformatting will erase all of the data stored on the card and will essentially wipe it clean.
-If you happened to perform a regular Time Machine backup beforehand, you should be able to recover data from Time Machine.
+If you still have not had any luck in getting your Mac to mount the SD card successfully, it could be the time for you to reformat it.
+It gives the unmountable SD card a chance to rebuild the disk structures.
+It is a very sound strategy to solve most of SD card problems like SD card not showing up on Mac properly.
+Before you go any further, you need to pause to think about the data stored on your SD card.
+If there is any data stored on your SD card that you are desperate to keep, directly reformatting the SD card is not for you.
+Reformatting will erase all of the data stored on the SD card and leave you a blank SD card.

 About iBoysoft Mac Data Recovery